A little while ago, my World History class went on a field study

 Though the end is of darkness one

-We fight the good fight for what's right
+We fight the good fight for what's

 For Heaven's victory has won